 Congress and state legislatures can be expected to continue to review and assess alternative health care delivery systems and payment methodologies, including potential changes in Medicare and Medicaid payment policy for skilled nursing facility services and other types of post-acute care.
-For instance, on November 24, 2015, CMS published a final rule that requires hospitals in selected geographic areas to participate in a new Medicare Comprehensive Care for Joint Replacement model beginning April 1, 2016, under which CMS will provide a "bundled" payment to participant hospitals for an "episode of care" for lower extremity joint replacement surgery, covering all services provided during the inpatient admission through 90 days post-discharge, including skilled nursing facility care.
+For instance, on November 24, 2015, the Centers for Medicare & Medicaid Services ("CMS") published a final rule that requires hospitals in selected geographic areas to participate in a new Medicare Comprehensive Care for Joint Replacement model beginning April 1, 2016, under which CMS provides a "bundled" payment to participant hospitals for an "episode of care" for lower extremity joint replacement surgery, covering all services provided during the inpatient admission through 90 days post-discharge, including skilled nursing facility care.
+In addition, on January 3, 2017, CMS published a final rule to establish an episode payment model program targeting care for Medicare beneficiaries receiving acute myocardial infarction, coronary artery bypass graft, and surgical hip/femur fracture treatment in designated geographic areas.
+Under this program, which is scheduled to begin July 1, 2017, all related care within 90 days of hospital discharge, including post-acute care, will be included in the episode payment.
 Additional changes in laws, new interpretations of existing laws, or other changes in payment methodologies may have a dramatic effect on the definition of permissible or impermissible activities, the relative costs associated with doing business and the amount of reimbursement by the government and other third party payors.